Field Types and Properties

 Field

-A label can be related to a specific data field, which will allow for the label to be hidden when a hide conditional action is added to the label’s associated field.
+A label can be related to a specific data field, allowing the label to be hidden when a hidden conditional action is added to the label’s associated field.

-The label associated with a field will be displayed as the data field's label in the data extracts if the data field does not have its reporting label.
+The label associated with a field will be displayed as the data field's label in the data extracts if the data field does not have the reporting label field completed.

 Include in Export